barronbytes/Learning-to-Code/data-structures-and-algorithms/data-structures.md

 ### Drawbacks

 * Limited access: can only access last (newest) element
-* No direct access to first (oldest) and middle elements
+* Stack operations are limited: no searching, no sorting, no random access
 * Inefficient for searching or accessing non-top elements

 ## 2. Queues (FIFO)